 Over the years, City on Fire has collected news updates regarding the development Legend of Conan.
 Here’s what we learned in the process:

 1. Schwarzenegger will return to the title role and the movie is “100% happening,” says Frederik Malmberg, Paradox Entertainment’s President and CEO.

-The story begins exactly where John Milius’ movie ended, focusing on an older Conan who has survived countless wars and bedded even more women as he searches for his life’s final battle.
+2. Legend of Conan will ignore both 1984’s Conan the Destroyer and 2011’s Conan reboot that starred Jason Momoa.
+It will pick up exactly where John Milius’ 1982 movie ended, focusing on an older Conan who has survived countless wars and bedded even more women as he searches for his life’s final battle.

-4. During a Q&A screening of The Last Stand, Arnie explained that Universal admitted ‘the previous regime has missed the boat’ and they wanted to produce a serious action movie with a top director and top writers: “[Universal] finally came forward and said, ‘You’re absolutely right.
+4. During a Q&A screening of 2013’s The Last Stand, Arnie explained that Universal admitted ‘the previous regime has missed the boat’ and they wanted to produce a serious action movie with a top director and top writers: “[Universal] finally came forward and said, ‘You’re absolutely right.
 The previous regime has missed the boat here.
 We want to pick it up.
 We’re going to buy the rights and we’re going to be serious about it and make a quality film with an A-director and with A-writers and so on.
 And we want you to participate in this.
 We want you to star and you to play Conan.
 We’re going to take a story where Conan is at that age so it’s totally believable and you’re not looking like a 30-year old action guy.”

 5. Paul Verhoeven (Robocop, Total Recall) has expressed his love for 1982’s Conan and he has openly stated that he’s interested in directing Legend of Conan if given the chance.